 - Lumpy, dimpled, uneven appearance: Conversely, if too much body fat is removed from one particular area, it can lead to a dimpled, lumpy, waxy, or uneven appearance to the skin.
 The skin may also take on this appearance due to either uneven fat removal or removal of more fat closer to the outer dermal layer of the body rather than deeper subcutaneous fat.

 Patients should wait at least three to four months after the initial procedure before undergoing a revision.
 This will allow the body time to heal from the first surgery so that both Dr. Marin and the patient have a better idea of what corrective steps can be taken.

-Dr. Marin will use a variety of techniques to correct for initial liposuction that did not produce good results.
-He may remove more fat to even out certain body areas or to produce a more noticeable difference if not enough fat was removed during the first procedure.
+Dr. Marin will use various techniques to correct for initial liposuction that did not produce good results.
+He might remove more fat to even out certain body areas or to have a more noticeable difference if not enough fat was removed during the first procedure.
 He may perform a fat grafting procedure, in which excess fat from other parts of the body are used to fill in areas where too much fat was initially removed.
 If there are particularly thick scars or adhesions due to uneven fat removal, Dr. Marin will remove the adhesions or scars and use fat grafts to even out the body’s contour lines.

 Dr. Marin will not only correct the initial problem but help the patient achieve the results he or she was hoping for with the first round of surgery.
 After a successful revision liposuction procedure, patients will finally be able to show off the body toward which they have worked so hard.